 How are you, GI Joe?
 It seems to me that most of you are poorly informed about the going of the war, to say nothing about a correct explanation of your presence over here.
 Nothing is more confused than to be ordered into a war to die or to be maimed for life without the faintest idea of what's going on.
 (Hanoi Hannah, 16 June 1967)

 The wartime words of Hanoi Hannah, part of the loud soundtrack for the Vietnam war.
 It may have been the first war fought to a rock n'roll background, but for American GIs, along with the beat came the message: disinformation from the enemy in Hanoi and misinformation from the US Army in Saigon.
 Even so, radio brought music and messages with a familiar sound to soldiers who thought the war was the end of the earth, and to many it didn't matter who was broadcasting; Radio Hanoi or US Armed Forces Radio.

-It was my first return to Vietnam since the war and mixed into the list of economists, generals and journalists I asked to interview was Thu Houng, the lady we knew as Hanoi Hannah.
+It was during my first return to Vietnam since the war and mixed into the list of economists, generals and journalists I asked to interview Thu Houng, the lady known as Hanoi Hannah.
 The meeting was arranged.
-We would meet on the roof cafe of the Rex Hotel in Ho Ville for coffee at ten.
+They met on the roof cafe of the Rex Hotel in Ho Ville for coffee at ten.

 Don North with his recorder

 As an ABC News correspondent during the war I tuned into her broadcasts regularly He reported: